USAJOBS/openopps-help/applicants/find.md

 #### One-time

 This is an opportunity that requires a single commitment.
-There is a clearly defined deliverable and you can expect to complete it within a set amount of hours.
+There is a clearly defined deliverable and you can expect to complete it within a set number of hours.

 #### Recurring

-This is an opportunity where the work will take a longer period of time and requires you to work several hours per week (usually 8 hours) over several months.
+This is an opportunity where the work will take a longer period and requires you to work several hours per week (usually 8 hours) over several months.

 #### Detail

 A detail is a temporary assignment to a different position for a specified period.
-You are expected to return to your regular duties at the end of the assignment.
+You will return to your regular job duties at the end of the assignment.
+You can search for full-time or part-time details, as well as by pay scale and grade and whether or not it is reimbursable to your agency.

 Your agency will need to complete paperwork for you to work on a full-time detail opportunity.
-You can search for full-time or part-time details, as well as by pay scale and grade.

 ### Location